Export To PDF in MAUI DataGrid (SfDataGrid)

 Export DataGrid to PDF format without column header cells

-Export stacked header
+Export stacked headers

 DataGridPdfExportingOption option = new DataGridPdfExportingOption();